 If you’ve been arrested for driving under the influence, New Hampshire police and prosecutors will be aggressive.
 They have a team of people working for them to prove their case against you.

 Many people ask, “Do I need a lawyer?”
 You want someone with experience and a proven track record.
 We think you deserve that and more.
 Our New Hampshire DUI/DWI lawyers include a former state Supreme Court and Superior Court judge, Charles G. Douglas, III, who wrote the New Hampshire Evidence Manual used by lawyers and judges across the state regarding evidence in court cases.
-Jared Bedrick has years of experience successfully defending criminal cases and DUI/DWI in all the district, superior, and federal courts in New Hampshire.
-Jared doesn’t just handle these cases — he tries and wins them.
+Our firm has years of experience successfully defending criminal cases and DUI/DWI in all the district, superior, and federal courts in New Hampshire.
+We don't just handle these cases — we win them.

 Why Hire Our Team

-Our DWI/DUI lawyers listen to your side and understand the facts.
+It is important to listen to your side and understand the facts.
 After we know this information, we develop solutions and options that are best for you.
-We’re not here to judge you, we are here to help you.
-Once the lawyers at Douglas, Leonard & Garvey, P.C. are involved, we handle all communications with prosecutors, police, or other officials and bring you the peace of mind that you are not alone dealing with this burden.
-We want to successfully resolve your case by trial or negotiations and allow you to get on with your life.
+We’re not here to judge you, we are here to help you with prosecutors, police, or other officials and bring you the peace of mind that you are not alone dealing with this burden.
+We want to successfully resolve your case and allow you to get on with your life.

 - DWI/DUI appeals

 - Driver’s license reinstatement

 A:When you are charged with DUI/DWI, you are faced with a 6-month license suspension through the Department of Safety if you blow over .08, or if you refuse to blow – either way.
 You are entitled to a hearing at the Department of Safety, where the burden of proof is much lower than it is in court.
 You must request a hearing within 30 days, or you lose the right to have a hearing on your DUI administrative suspension.